 The purpose of the reserve collection is to make selected items available to students in support of a specific course for the duration of the semester.
 Reserve materials are either items from the library collection or department/personal copies of materials used as supplemental reading for some courses.
-Reserve materials for Daytona State College courses are housed behind the Circulation Desk in order to maintain controlled access.
-Because reserve material does not circulate and is available only in the library, students registered for classes are assured of availability.
+Reserve materials for Daytona State College courses are housed behind the Circulation Desk in order to maintain controlled access, or digitally available through the E-Reserves module.
+Because print reserve material does not circulate and is available only in the library, students registered for classes are assured of availability.

 Any instructor may place items on reserve by completely filling out the Reserves form.
 The copyright compliance statement at the bottom of the form must be acknowledged by the instructor before an item is placed on reserve.
 A maximum of two copies of any one title can be placed on reserve per class.